nnguy2/Getting-and-Cleaning-Data/CodeBook.md

 R Script:
-Contains R codes to meets the criteria of the following course objectives;
+Contains R codes to meets the criteria of the following course objectives
     -   Merges the training and the test sets to create one data set.
     -   Extracts only the measurements on the mean and standard deviation for each measurement.
     -   Uses descriptive activity names to name the activities in the data set
     -   Appropriately labels the data set with descriptive variable names.
     -   From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity  and each subject.

     0.0 Set work directory, download data, and unzip data.
 Update as necessary.